tcmulder/zen-build/README.md

 Feel free to contribute additional functionality to the Zenman gulp setup.

 ### Future Features List
+- Add cricital path
+    - Install penthouse plugin and integrate into gulpfile.js
+    - Configure zen-config.js to pass in new variables
 - Initialize New Website.
     -  Clone repository from gitlab.
     -  Ask if it's a WordPress site.